 Portland’s competitive, expensive rentals and college markets like Eugene mean Oregon renters often need a valid accommodation to keep their animals.
 A valid emotional support animal letter, written by a Oregon-licensed professional, is what turns a no-pet lease into an approved accommodation.

 Our Oregon-licensed mental health professionals serve renters across the state — from the capital, Salem, to its largest city, Portland, plus Portland, Eugene, Salem and Bend and every community in between.
-Whether you are signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.
+Whether you’re signing a new lease, renewing an existing one, or moving into student housing, a current letter keeps your housing protections in place.

 Persistent nervousness, racing thoughts, or panic episodes that disrupt concentration and rest.